ray-project/ray/doc/source/serve/tutorials/serve-ml-models.md

 ```

 :::{note}
-When you deploy and instantiate the `TFMnistModel` class, it loads the TensorFlow model from your file system so that it can be ready to run inference on the model and serve requests later.
+When you deploy and instantiate the `TFMnistModel` class, Ray Serve loads the TensorFlow model from your file system so that it can be ready to run inference on the model and serve requests later.
 :::

 Now that you've defined the Serve deployment, prepare it so that you can deploy it.